henryhale/henryhale.github.io/src/content/blog/red-light-paradox.md

 ## Some Key Examples in Different Fields

-This concept of parts not resembling the whole they create extends far beyond light and colr.
+This concept of parts not resembling the whole they create extends far beyond light and color.
 Let's explore some interesting examples from various fields:

 - **Pixels in Digital Images**: Just as photons create the illusion of red light, individual pixels create the illusion of a complete image.
 A single